 3. You’re a senior QA automation engineer.
 What’s a crazy busy day like for you?

 As crazy as it might be, it always starts early for me.
 I usually come to the office – and now as we’re working from home, I log in earlier than most people, around 8 AM.
 I don’t drink coffee or smoke, so I jump to work.
 I usually check the “leftovers” from the previous day, if any, and prioritize what’s due for the day.
 My daily meetings and sync start around 10-11 AM, so I get enough time to do some actual testing.
-Without counting my launch break, which used to be out with the team or in our office kitchen, testing is pretty much what I do until 5 or 6 pm.
+Without counting my lunch break, which used to be out with the team or in our office kitchen, testing is pretty much what I do until 5 or 6 pm.

 When it’s crazy busy I write up testing plans, testing cases, automated tests, I do manual testing.
 I even check development documentation and do performance testing.